NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The margin of error is so high for data from a small 75 investigated cases

 There is no white paper available.
 The Acti-Biphasic defibrillators were hurriedly launched (for export) before completion of proper clinical validation and the small sample size of seventy five investigated cases meant a high margin of error; we cannot be sure the Acti-Biphasic defibrillation shock works on patients!
+In addition, are the investigated cases done in an acceptable manner?

-As the mono-phasic defibrillators are not predicate devices in the market so the US FDA 510(K) process cannot be used to clear the productThe clinical data and methodology fell short of US FDA guide for safety and effectivenessand Nihon Kohden could have engaged a consultant if they had respected the validation process.
+As the mono-phasic defibrillators are not predicate devices so the FDA 510(K) process cannot be used to clear the product for the US market.
+Since the clinical data and methodology adopted by NIHON KOHDEN fell short of US FDA guide for safety and effectiveness, the Acti-biphasic defibrillation shock is not allowed for sales in the US; Nihon Kohden could have engaged a consultant to ensure a proper and acceptable validation process if they had wanted to do it right.

 Outside of the US market, we need to question the point of buying such critical treatment devices and placing them on standby to save lives?
 It is so unfair to the patients needing immediate treatment in a life-threatening situation!